What initiated the need for this group and how long has it existed?

 Right now, we hold periodic condom distributions, bringing free condoms to members of the Notre Dame community along with education on how to obtain sober, enthusiastic consent.
 We are working toward a goal of conducting several distributions per semester.
 We also deliver condoms upon request through a program we call We’ve Got You Covered.
 Add us on Snapchat (@I4RH8) to request condoms!

-We have emergency contraceptives (Plan B) available for request.
-Please note that it has reduced effectivness if you are over 155 lbs.
-Also, If you need a ride to a pharmacy, to Whole Women’s Health Clinic, Planned Parenthood, or another reproductive healthcare provider in the area, we have Uber and Lyft gift cards available.
-Please message us on Facebook or email us at email@example.com for more information.
+In the future, we hope to be able to provide emergency contraception and pregnancy tests free-of-cost.
+If you need a ride to a pharmacy, to Whole Women’s Health Clinic, Planned Parenthood, or another reproductive healthcare provider in the area, please message us on Facebook or email us at .
 We can help you get where you need to go.
-You can also request condoms, Plan B, and gift cards on behalf of another person.
-In the future, we hope to be able to provide pregnancy tests free-of-cost.

 In addition to improving access to material resources for reproductive health, we provide education around basic sexual health and sex-positivity.
 We are using our platform to raise awareness about sexual violence and gender inequality, especially in our own community.